-DOE coordinated with the following agencies, tribal nations, and stakeholders throughout the preparation of this Draft EA and/or during the course of preparing the technical supporting studies.
-These agencies were also notified of the availability of this Draft EA through consultation letters and/or direct notification of the availability of this Draft EA.
+DOE coordinated with the following agencies, tribal nations, and stakeholders throughout the preparation of this EA and/or during the course of preparing the technical supporting studies.
+These agencies were also notified of the availability of the Draft EA through consultation letters and/or direct notification of the availability of the Draft EA.